 - 1. Be enrolled and have regular attendance in Caro High School for five (5) classes during grades 9-12.
 Exceptions must be approved by the building principal and/or Board of Education. - 2.
 Earn a total of 28 credits to graduate. - 3.
 Earn the required credits in the following areas: - Four (4) credits of English. - Four (4) credits of Math, which must include Algebra I, Geometry, Algebra II, and one additional math or math-related credit in their senior year. - Three (3) credits of Science which must include Biology.
-The second credit must include Agricultural Science, Anatomy, Chemistry, Physical Science, or Physics.
-The third credit shall include an additional science credit, AP Computer Science, or a CTE program that integrates Science.
-The third credit may be exchanged for the completion of a formal CTE program. - Three (3) credits of Social Studies which must include: United States History, Government, Economics & Personal Finance, and World History. - One (1) credit of Speech or Debate. - One-half (1⁄2) credit of Physical Education.
-Credit may also be earned through the completion of one season of participation on a high school athletic team or one year of successful participation inBand or Choir. - One-half (1⁄2) credit of Health. - One (1) credit of Visual, Performing, or Applied Art. - Two (2) credits of a single World Language.
+The second credit must include Agricultural Science, Anatomy, Chemistry, Physical Science, or Physics. - Three (3) credits of Social Studies which must include: World History, United States History, Government, Economics & Personal Finance. - One-half (1⁄2) credit of Speech. - One-half (1⁄2) credit of Physical Education.
+Credit may also be earned through the completion of one season of participation on a high school athletic team or one year of successful participation in Band or Choir. - One-half (1⁄2) credit of Health. - One (1) credit of Visual, Performing, or Applied Art. - Two (2) credits of a single World Language.
 An additional credit of Visual, Performing, Applied Art, or a CTE program can be exchanged for the second World Language credit. - 4.
 Take the required State assessment as determined by Caro High School.
 Modifications to the above requirements may be made through a Personal Curriculum.
 Contact the guidance counselor for additional information.